CA Portal Blog for all CA, CS & Lawyers

 The Final Audit Report and Non-Compliance

-Tax Auditor must submit the audit report as part of either Form 3CA or Form 3CB where:
+Tax Auditor must submit the audit report as part of either Form 3CA or Form 3CB, where:

 • Form No. 3CA is used for those businesses, professionals or individuals mandated for audit under some other law.